IANNXANG/VLM-R1/README.md

 Since the introduction of [Deepseek-R1](https://github.com/deepseek-ai/DeepSeek-R1), numerous works have emerged focusing on reproducing and improving upon it.
 In this project, we propose VLM-R1, a stable and generalizable R1-style Large Vision-Language Model.

 Specifically, for the task of Referring Expression Comprehension (REC), we trained [Qwen2.5-VL](https://github.com/QwenLM/Qwen2.5-VL) using both R1 and SFT approaches.
 The results reveal that, on the in-domain test data, the performance of the SFT model shows little change compared to that of the R1 model base model when the number of training steps is relatively small (100–600 steps), while the R1 model shows a steady improvement (as shown at the left of the figure below).
-More importantly, on the out-of-domain test data, the SFT model’s performance deteriorates slightly as the number of steps increases.
+More importantly, on the out-of-domain test data, the SFT model's performance deteriorates slightly as the number of steps increases.
 Nevertheless, the RL model generalizes its reasoning ability to the out-of-domain data (as shown at the right of the figure below).

 ![image](./assets/performance3.png)
 \* *We found previous REC SFT exps used a mismatch pixel config.
 Therefore, we re-run the study with the correct config on a more complex out-of-domain data.
 See our [findings](https://om-ai-lab.github.io/2025_03_24.html) for details.*